rznmgr630/next-basic/README.md

 5. Catch all segment :=> If you want to catch every nested route inside the same page you can use this [...slug]
    > **For eg:** If we want to handle `/docs/1/reviews/1/like/1` in the same file we can use this concept.
 In the given folder structure
    > we don't have the page.tsx for the docs dir so to use the same page.tsx which is inside the [...slug] we can update the folder name as [[...slug]]

+## Not found/404 Page

+Nest js by default displays the basic 404 page if no route is found, but we may use our own 404 page to display when no request route exists.
+To make that page, we can

+Create the not-found.tsx page in either the root label of the app directory or a separate directory.